Contributing to the KEGS Foundation

 Donor Benefits and Recognition

-A Donor can designate a particular discipline or cluster of disciplines, such as Mining Geophysics, for his or her donations.
+A Donor can designate a particular discipline or cluster of disciplines, such as Mining Geophysics, or a specified endowment fund (see details below), for his or her donations.
 Substantial gifts can also be assigned to a designated "envelope" within the overall foundation endowment in recognition of a particular individual or institution.
 Endowed scholarships can be named in honour of a particular geophysicist or company.

 Besides the obvious tax benefits*, all contributions will be acknowledged in the regular communications of the KEGS Foundation as well as at special events which KEGS may hold in conjunction with the Foundation.